DaveCalaway/CNC/README.md

 ##Modified for Chinese 50W CO2 Laser Engraving Cutting Machine

 This project was born for replace the original electronic chinese card, that moved the laser cutter machine, with **RAMPS 1.4** or **Arduino CNC Shield** .
+In addiction i made DIY driver for a much more laser power.

 Now the laser cutter machine can work with G-Code and Laser-Web app.

 **The same principle is apply for all CNC/laser machines.**